You can see part 1 of this article here.

 One of the greatest challenges for the MOBA genre is toxicity.
 But many players have accepted that it is an unavoidable part of any game that force players to rely on randomly chosen teammates.
 This year Blizzard announced game changing improvements to the often-criticized matchmaking.
 In the current system, players rankings were determined solely on whether their team achieved victory or defeat.
 This created a lot of frustration for players who had performed well, but due to factors outside of their control, lost the game anyway.
 The biggest change to Heroes matchmaking was the announcement of performance based matchmaking.
 Essentially the system will look at the players statistics and performance in the game in addition to the outcome of the match.
 This will alleviate the concerns of many players who felt their performance in game was inconsequential due to poor drafting or trolling teammates.
 These performance based changes will also combat the persistent issue of players intentionally working against their team because of negative attitudes.
 This type of system could change the face of heroes, and even MOBA matchmaking in general, effectively removing the problem of “elo hell” (the trapping of players in low level competitive games due to uncooperative teams).

 Games were not the only major changes Blizzard introduced this year.
 The convention itself underwent it’s own rework.
-The attendance of Blizzcon this year was larger than ever, with over 30,000 in attendance.
-To accommodate such a huge number of people Blizzard introduced multi stage broadcasting.
+Blizzcon’s attendance was larger than ever, with over 30,000 people packed into the newly expanded Anaheim Convention Center.
+To help accommodate such a huge number of people Blizzard introduced multi stage broadcasting.
 Rather than have all the announcements occur on the main stage, with panels and deep dives being relegated to other stages, Blizzard created named stages for each game, and made announcements for each game from the game’s director on their respective stage, while televising those announcements on all the other stages.

 This complicated process was a very successful experiment, and showed how Blizzcon has matured from a community convention to a major cultural event.
 The Blizzcon app also was integral in making the con accessible to attendees.
 With such an enormous show floor, and concurrent panels happening at the same time as pro E-Sports matches, it would be impossible for any attendee to experience the entire convention.
 This year, the entire convention not only had wifi for attendees, it also had live streaming on the Blizzard app for every stage and E-Sports match available for fans right on their smartphones.